epfl-ada/ada-2023-project-rollthedatadice/README.md

 Gendered Personas: Navigating Binary Essences
 Male and Female Personas:
 Our journey begins by dissecting the personas of characters based on gender.
 What are the most common behavioral archetypes for male and female characters?

+{% include persona_gender_percentage.html %}

 As the cinematic timeline unfolds, do we witness an evolution in these archetypes, reflecting changing societal norms?

+{% include persona_gender_temporal.html %}

 Interactive Graphs: